T

 Insider tips

-• Purchase a Riga Pass for free public transport and discounts on attractions.
+• Consider purchasing a Riga Card for free public transport and discounts on attractions.

-• Learn a few basic Latvian phrases; while English is common in tourist areas, locals appreciate the effort.
+• Learn a few basic Latvian phrases; while English is widely spoken in tourist areas, locals appreciate the effort.

 Packing highlights